Portuguese cuisine: Charcuterie

 Presunto (prosciutto ham) comes in a wide variety in Portugal, the most famous presunto being from the Chaves region.
 Presunto is usually cut in thin slices or small pieces and consumed as aperitif, tea, or added as ingredient to different dishes.

-Several varieties of presunto are protected by European law with protected designations of origin (PDO) or protected geographical indication (PGI), such as Presunto de Barrancos or Presunto Bísaro de Vinhais.Presunto de Vinhais ou Presunto Bísaro de Vinhais in the DOOR database of the European Union.
-Accessed 16 March 2014.Porco bísaro is a prized native pig breed in Portugal with PDO status.
+Several varieties of presunto are protected by European law with protected designations of origin (PDO) or protected geographical indication (PGI), such as Presunto de Barrancos or Presunto Bísaro de Vinhais.

+Porco bísaro is a prized native pig breed in Portugal with PDO status.
 Several products derived from this breed, such as «Bucho de Vinhais», «Chouriço de Ossos de Vinhais» and «Chouriça Doce de Vinhais» also have PGI status.